-Many of you here have connections to indigenous people and some of you are a part of that proud heritage.
-But for even more Hillsboro residents there is no frame of reference nor knowledge of the people who were here.
+Many of you here have connections to indigenous people, and some of you are a part of that proud heritage.
+But for even more Hillsboro residents, there is no frame of reference nor knowledge of the people who were here.
 The Oregon Territory was one of the places where the Native people were suddenly and definitively forced to change and removed from their homelands.
-Tens of thousands died from smallpox and other diseases spread by white settlers, and it only took a couple of decades for 10,000 years of history to be erased.
+Tens of thousands died from smallpox and other diseases spread by white settlers, and it only took a couple of decades for 1,000 years of history to be erased.
 Those were things we never spoke about when I was a child here in Hillsboro.
-If it wasn’t for the incredible historical commitment of the West Union School Board (School District #1 in Oregon) we would have never known that our valley had not always been white people.
-The school, which was in the center of the Atfalati Tribes legendary Five Oaks, was one of the oldest schools in the State, and their staff and board members had a shared knowledge of the Pioneer history.
-We were all given an entire year of native and pioneer history in the 3rd grade which helped us understand our place and who was here before us.
+If it weren’t for the incredible historical commitment of the West Union School Board (School District #1 ) we would have never known that our valley had not always been white people.
+The school, which was in the center of the Atfalati Tribes’ legendary Five Oaks, was one of the oldest schools in the State, and their staff and board members had a shared knowledge of the Pioneer history.
+We were all given an entire year of native and pioneer history in the 3rd grade, which helped us kids understand our place and who was here before us.

 This year the United States celebrates on 10-11-2021 the first-ever Indigenous Peoples’ Day.
 President Biden signed into law a proclamation to celebrate the day and remember the people who were here from the start.

 Since time immemorial, American Indians, Alaska Natives, and Native Hawaiians have built vibrant and diverse cultures — safeguarding land, language, spirit, knowledge, and tradition across the generations.
 On Indigenous Peoples’ Day, our Nation celebrates the invaluable contributions and resilience of Indigenous peoples, recognizes their inherent sovereignty, and commits to honoring the Federal Government’s trust and treaty obligations to Tribal Nations…..